jStimpert0430/moaiBox/README.md

 ## Built With

-* [Visual Studio 2015 - VB.net](http://www.dropwizard.io/1.0.2/docs/) - Environment and language used
+* [Visual Studio 2015 - VB.net] - Environment and language used
-* [Arduino 1.6.9](https://maven.apache.org/) - To create and upload programs to the Arduino Uno
+* [Arduino 1.6.9] - To create and upload programs to the Arduino Uno
+* [Open SCAD] - Case 3D print design
+* [Ultimaker Cura] - 3D print slicer

 ## Version History